 My Review On NameCheap Shared Web-Hosting Service

-NameCheap shared web-hosting service is cool no doubt but they really cannot handle blogs that gets huge amount of traffic.
+NameCheap shared web-hosting service is cool no doubt, but they really cannot handle blogs that gets huge amount of traffic.

 Their support team is awesome because most of the team are well skilled when it comes to issues with account and WordPress blogs.

-The live chat support is always online 24/7 to help their customers which is also an awesome feature people tend to look for and Yes, that also gave me the changes to believe that they were good.
+The live chat support is always online 24/7 to help their customers which is also an awesome feature people tend to look for and Yes, that also gave me the chances to believe that they were good.